c-3lab/dim-python/README.md

 $ dim init
 ```

-Can initialize the project using dim-python
+Also can initialize the project using dim-python.

 4. Use the python-dim